 Below are some things that you can work on immediately.

 Counsel with your pastor.
 You need the support and direction your pastor can give you.
-Your pastor may want you to meet with the Local Board of Administration and be recommended for license as a ministerial student.
-You may, also, want to give your District Superintendent a call (716-646-0282), to get his perspective.
+Your pastor may want you to meet with the Local Board of Administration.
+You may, also, want to give the Chair of the District Board of Ministerial Development a call.

 Get involved.
 You cannot ignore present opportunities to witness, to work in the Church and to help people and think God will use you later.
 Use every present opportunity to be faithful to those things which will later occupy your efforts more fully.
 Offer yourself to your pastor to be used in whatever way he/she thinks is best and then listen to their counsel as he/she involves you in church-life.